-Forgetting all the media hype for a moment, it is well to remember the ALP still runs the country and despite the High Court and Craig Thomson the only imminent threat to that is to replace its leader.
+Leaving aside media hype, and despite the High Court and Craig Thomson there is no imminent threat to the government.
 Its coalition with the Greens and independents is predicated on the leadership of Julia Gillard and all bets are off with anyone else at the helm.
-Such a governing arrangement is common in Europe but is considered the devil’s work in Anglo-Saxon countries (apart from Ireland where amoral politics will tolerate any governing arrangement as long as it can turn a quick buck.)
+Coalitions are common in Europe but considered the devil’s work in Anglo-Saxon countries (apart from Ireland where amoral politics will tolerate any governing arrangement as long as it can turn a quick buck.)

 I was at a meeting in Roma on Monday where Joyce spoke to the local business community.
-His ability to communicate effectively shone through clearly.
-But there was little new from I hadn’t heard him say before, except perhaps, the admission he was the only accountant in parliament which “scared the hell out of him”.
-His audience may not have been entirely made of accountants (there was at least two there) but it was one that was disposed to be sympathetic.
-Whatever anger in the room was directed at the government.
-There was a question from a lady still angry our political system allowed Gillard to knife Rudd in the first place.
-This lady was personally affronted by this and shocked a leader not elected by the people was now running the country.
-“How can Labor get away with this?” she asked Joyce
+His ability to communicate is impressive.
+But there was little new I hadn’t heard him say before except the admission he was the only accountant in parliament which “scared the hell out of him”.
+His audience was sympathetic and anger was directed at the government.
+There was a question from a lady still annoyed the political system allowed Gillard to knife Rudd in the first place.
+This lady was personally affronted a leader not elected by the people was now running the country.
+“How can Labor get away with this?” she asked Joyce.

-It was a reasonable enough sense of anger but as Joyce explained, the Westminster system allowed this.
+Joyce explained that the Westminster system allowed this.
 “You as voters chose your MP and the MPs come together to decide who leads them.”
 Joyce conceded it could happen on both sides of politics but declined to talk about the last time it happened in Australia (The Libs McMahon ousting Gorton in 1971).
-He did take the opportunity to put the boot into Labor, by saying Rudd’s overthrow was the first time in has happened to a first-time prime Minister (Gorton won in 1969).
+He put the boot into Labor saying Rudd’s overthrow was the first time in has happened to a first-time prime minister.

-I’m not sure if that is enough of a distinction to hang current Labor over but given the presidential nature of the campaigns these days, politicians should not be surprised when voters see it as a failing in the system.
-As I wrote at the time, Rudd’s overthrow was a very Australian coup.
-Again like now, there was no rioting on the streets nor did the stock exchange collapse.
+Politicians should not be surprised when voters see it as a failing in the system.
+Rudd’s overthrow was a very Australian coup.
+There was no rioting nor did the stock exchange collapse.
 The voters stored away their unease and anger and took it out at the ballot box where Labor was badly mauled in 2010.

-Yet the Government scraped over the line thanks to Julia Gillard’s formidable negotiating skills and willingness to bargain and compromise with a variety of political perspectives.
-There were more conservatives than non-conservatives in the parliament so the Liberals played their cards poorly to lose.
-Tony Abbott’s treacherous nature put off Tony Windsor and Rob Oakeshott sufficiently to vote for the Government.
-The pair knew any arrangement with him would be jettisoned as quickly as possible as soon as Abbott had the numbers and here instead was Gillard – already in control – offering a power sharing arrangement guaranteed to 2013.
+The Government scraped over the line thanks to Julia Gillard’s negotiating skills and willingness to compromise with a variety of political perspectives.
+There were more conservatives than non-conservatives in the parliament so the Liberals played their cards poorly.
+Tony Abbott’s treacherous nature put off Tony Windsor and Rob Oakeshott.
+The pair knew any arrangement would be jettisoned as soon as Abbott had the numbers.
+Instead Gillard offered a power sharing arrangement guaranteed to 2013.
 Despite the ideological contortions Oakeshott took 17 agonising minutes to talk through, he knew Gillard made the better offer.

 Falling just one seat short of Government left the Coalition with a strong sense of injustice it has nursed since the election.
-The party has constantly attacked the “legitimacy” of the government though there is no sign of the police commissioner coming in to arrest Gillard any time soon.
+The party has attacked the “legitimacy” of the government though there is no sign of the police arresting Gillard any time soon.

-But Gillard chose the high road for her administration when she did an about turn on carbon taxation.
-It was the right thing to do, but an enormous gamble which she knew would excite opposition on two fronts.
-Firstly it opened up the breach of trust of going back on her word.
-Keating and Howard both survived similar breaches though neither suffered a nickname from Alan Jones like Juliar.
+Gillard chose the high road for her administration when she did an about turn on carbon taxation.
+It was an enormous gamble which she knew would excite opposition on two fronts.
+Firstly it opened up the breach of trust.
+Keating and Howard survived similar breaches though neither suffered a nickname from Alan Jones like Juliar.

-Secondly it galvanised an Australian tea party movement still convinced carbon emission issues are overstated and the response to it are the work of a cabal of left-wing fellow travellers.
-Personified by the recent “convoy of no confidence” (run by the Australian truckies, who will be hit hard by the tax) it sought to magnify the illegitimacy of the government by means of a massive people movement.
+Secondly it galvanised an Australian tea party movement convinced climate change is the work of a cabal of communists.
+Personified by the recent “convoy of no confidence” (run by the Australian truckies, who will be hit hard by the tax) it sought to magnify the illegitimacy of the government with a massive people movement.

+The Convoy failed.
+It attracted poor responses from most towns it visited (except Bob Katter’s Charters Towers).
 But it had a sympathetic run in the media as it fed the “government in crisis” narrative.
 The convoy supporters’ angry attack on Anthony Albanese yesterday showed what it was really about.
 They were not there to listen but to jeer.
-None of those present were likely to vote Labor long before this crisis despite the exaggerated talk of defection of life long Labor voters unhappy with the alliance with the Greens.
+None were likely to vote Labor in any case.

 This is a confected crisis.
-The parliament has two years to go and Labor might as well govern their way through it.
-Saving a by-election or a more serious charge for Craig Thomson, Gillard should survive to the next election.
+The parliament has two years to go and Labor can govern their way through it.
+Barring a by-election or a more serious charge for Craig Thomson, Gillard should survive to the next election.
 That will give the electorate enough time to look carefully at achievements as well as promises.
 By 2013, the carbon tax and the NBN will be realities too hard for Abbott to overturn and this week’s High Court result may actually make refugee processing easier for the Government to sell morally because it forces them to do it in Australia.
-There is also the loose cannon of Tony Abbott and his glib glass jaw that has not yet been fully tested.
+Tony Abbott’s glib glass jaw has not yet been fully tested.
 Despite all the noise and fury, Gillard could still win in 2013, if given the chance.